scloud19/SECipedia/AWS/EC2.md

 				At this point, you're guaranteed
 					If launched into a VPC, the private IP address is given from the range of the subnet (if you don't specify one yourself).
 For the primary private IP, this is linked to eth0.
 						For instances launched in a VPC, the private IP remains associated with the network interface when the instance is stopped/restarted.
 It is released when the instance is terminated.
+							Aside: You can associate multiple private IPs with an instance Use cases
+									Host multiple websites on a single server by using multiple SSL certificates on a single server and associating each certificate with a specific IP address.

+									Operate network appliances, such as firewalls or load balancers, that have multiple private IP addresses for each network interface

+									Direct internal traffic to a standby instance in case another instance fails, by reassigning the secondary private IP address to the standby instance.
 		3) Stop/Start (In EBS-backed instances)
 			If the instance is running in Ec2-VPC, it retains its private IP address (thus any associated Elastic IPs still map correctly, etc.)
 				Remember that the instance DOES get a new public IP, unless it has an Elastic IP addr (which doesnt change).